pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 After 1N, with a game forcing hand,

-* 3♣ is Five-Card Stayman (promises a 3-card major)
+* 3♣ is Five-Card Stayman
 * 3♦ is a five-five or better hand in the minors.
 * 3♥ is a "splinter" showing exactly 3 spades and 1 heart, with (54) in the minors.
   Alert this as "3=1=(54)"